• Skip to primary navigation

 1. Budgeting and Saving

 First and foremost, you’ll need to have capital.
 For that regular, periodic investing.
 And also, for the opportunities that appear once (or twice) in your lifetime.
+This is why a financial plan is important.

 Acquiring capital would mean you need a surplus in your monthly budget.
 Now, there are tons of budgeting templates out there on the interwebs so I’m not going to walk you through this.